YCAMInterlab/Duration/README.md

 ## Connecting things to Duration

+By itself Duration is pretty useless, as it's designed to work in close collaboration with other realtime environments.

 ### Receiving output

 Duration sends all it's data over OSC in bundles.
 Whenever a value changes it well send an update (whether you are just editing the track or it's playing back).
 The OSC messages are formatted as follows